proxmox/proxmox-backup/docs/tape-backup.rst

    - Never overwrite data.

+.. topic:: Hardware Encryption

+   LTO4 (or later) tape drives support hardware encryption.
+If you configure the media pool to use encryption, all data written to the tapes is encrypted using the configured key.

+   That way, unauthorized users cannot read data from the media, e.g. if you loose a media while shipping to an offsite location.

+   ..
+Note:: If the backup client also encrypts data, data on tape
+      will be double encrypted.

+   The password protected key is stored on each media, so it is possbible to `restore the key <restore_encryption_key_>`_ using the password.
+Please make sure you remember the password in case you need to restore the key.

 ..
 NOTE:: FIXME: Add note about global content namespace.
 (We do not store the source datastore, so it is impossible to distinguish